OctopusDeploy/blog/blog/2020-11/chocolatey-powershell-and-runbooks/index.md

 ## Other scenarios

-You can see that this is useful for installing applications not just for Ops, DevOps, and Developers but other job types.
-You could create additional runbooks for other job types that need different applications.
-For instance, a Business Analyst may want [PowerBI](https://powerbi.microsoft.com/en-us/), and a DBA might wish to install [SQL Toolbelt](https://chocolatey.org/packages/SqlToolbelt).
-You could create different runbooks for different job descriptions or even allow people access to runbooks to install and configure pre-approved software.
+You can see that this is useful for installing applications not just for ops, DevOps, and developers but other job types.
+You can create additional runbooks for other job types that need different applications.
+For instance, a business analyst may want [PowerBI](https://powerbi.microsoft.com/en-us/), and a DBA might wish to install [SQL Toolbelt](https://chocolatey.org/packages/SqlToolbelt).
+You could even allow people access to runbooks to install and configure pre-approved software.

 You can also use this approach for all of your servers, so you can install [SQL](https://chocolatey.org/packages/sql-server-2019) on a database server, or [Tomcat](https://chocolatey.org/packages/Tomcat) on a web server.

 :::hint
 When installing SQL, you will probably want to create your own Chocolatey Package.
-SQL is a little tricker than some to install as it requires an administrator account to install quickly, and you will also want to configure things such as default users, groups, and locations of the database and log files.
+SQL is a bit tricker to install as it requires an administrator account to install quickly, and you will also want to configure things such as default users, groups, and locations of the database and log files.

 When using Octopus to install SQL Developer Edition or SQL Express, you can do it without the Tentacle running as a local administrator.
-Still, you will need to use the optional location for the files.
+You will still need to use the optional location for the files.
 Another gotcha is that if you run the install under a Service account with a named service account, by default, that will use that user as the default SQL administrator.
 You will need to connect with that account to give yourself access.
 :::

 ## Upgrading Chocolatey packages

-As you can see, you can use Octopus to install applications via Chocolatey, but software gets patched, new features and security enhancements are added all of the time.
+As you can see, you can use Octopus to install applications via Chocolatey, but software gets patched, new features and security enhancements are added all  the time.
 What happens when you want or need the latest version of the software you installed using runbooks and Chocolatey?

 You [upgrade](https://chocolatey.org/docs/commandsupgrade) it with Chocolatey and runbooks.
 This is easy to do, and one of my favorite commands on logging in to a server, or for running using a runbook is: